readonlylink/readonlylink-books/the-c-programming-language/src/chapter-1.md

 character constants, so `'\n'` stands for the value of the newline character, which is 10 in ASCII.
-You should note carefully that `'\n'` is a single character, and in expressions is just an integer; on the other hand, `'\n'` is a string constant that happens to contain only one character.
+You should note carefully that `'\n'` is a single character, and in expressions is just an integer; on the other hand, `"\n"` is a string constant that happens to contain only one character.
 The topic of strings versus characters is discussed further in Chapter 2.